Viburnum rhytidophyllum Hemsl. ex Forbes & Hemsl.

 Status and distribution in Luxembourg

 A specimen of Viburnum rhytidophyllum Hemsl. ex Forbes & Hemsl. from a garden in Rumelange can be found in the herbarium of Joseph Witry (1936-05-25).
 The herbarium of the National Museum of Natural History contains another cultivated specimen from Esch/Alzette (6 June 1959).
 As of January 2023, most of the occurences documented in the database Recorder-Lux are found in urban areas, in private gardens or parks.
 But V. rhytidophyllum has also been found in the wild: in forest areas close to Manternach (2019-10-01), in a vineyard in Bech-Kleinmacher (2020-04-26), west of Echternach (2022-02-04) and next to the A7 in the Grunewald area (2022-03-02).
+In 2023 it was also observed in the area around Gantebeinsmühle.
 The plant is quite common in the parks of the City of Luxembourg, especially along avenue de la porte neuve.
 The species is removed from the parks over a longer period of time, among other things for reasons of health protection for the park employees.

 Risk assessment